 In previous years, participants have worked on projects with organisations including Adnams, the Broads Authority, Gressenhall Farm and Workhouse, and The History of Advertising Trust.

 The programme runs for up to 12 weeks between January and March/April, with group sessions every Tuesday evening from 6pm to 9pm (at the latest).
 This will include workshops and presentations by entrepreneurs and industry experts.
-We expect that these sessions will be run online in 2021.
+We expect that in 2022 some of these sessions will be run online and some in person.
 In addition, you will be expected to put in at least four hours of individual work each week.
 The programme culminates in a final presentation to colleagues, business leaders and employers.

 “Through my participation in i-Teams, I gained huge insight into how my academic skills can be effectively applied in the world of business.”